-According to recent polling data, almost 70 percent of Americans favor stronger oversight on big Wall Street banks and the financial services industry.
+According to polling data, over 70 percent of Americans favor stronger rules and enforcement for big Wall Street banks and the financial services industry.
 A large majority also favor the Dodd-Frank Wall Street Reform Act.
-In the face of the public's demand for change, Congress must reject legislation like HR 1840, which would prevent effective oversight of our financial markets.
+In the face of the public's demand for change, Congress must reject legislation such as HR 1062, which, regardless of its intentions, would hamper effective oversight of our financial markets.